-Even though we work with words, why is it so difficult to nail the copy on our websites?
+Even though editors work with words, they often find it difficult to nail the copy on their website.

-As editorial business owners, it’s literally our job to help others write with precision and clarity … but writing for ourselves is a different kettle of fish.
+As editorial business owners, it’s literally your job to help others write with precision and clarity … but writing for yourself is a different kettle of fish.

 It can be pretty uncomfortable writing about ourselves and – gasp – selling our services.
 We’re the tea-sipping, cardigan-wearing type.
 We’re not used to putting ourselves in the spotlight.